Lamar Porter Athletic Field

 It was the family of Lamar Porter, in attempt to memorialize his life, who provided the land and money required to build the eponymous baseball field.
 His mother; aunt, Mrs. J.D.
 Jordan; and his brother, Jim S. Porter made the donation on the first anniversary of Porter's death, which coincidentally fell on Mother's Day.

 When the complex was complete, it held a lighted softball diamond with underground wiring, four lighted tennis courts, a regulation baseball diamond, a 1,500-seat grandstand complete with club rooms, shower and locker rooms, rest rooms, and a concession stand.
-It was first used by Boys' Club teams in the summer of 1936; by 1937, it was also being used by City Leagues and American Legion teams.
+It was first used by Boys' Club teams in the summer of 1936; by 1937, it was also being used by city leagues and American Legion teams.

-The property also held an apparatus area with swings, slides, and jungle gyms; a small children's play area that included hammocks, small slides, and kindergarten tables; a play area for older children with facilities for handcrafts and quiet games; and other areas with courts for shuffle boards, marbles, horse shoes, handball, volleyball, and table tennis, as well as picnic areas and a "stage for dramatics."
+The property also held an apparatus area with swings, slides, and jungle gyms; a small children's play area that included hammocks, small slides, and kindergarten tables; a play area for older children with facilities for handcrafts and quiet games; and other areas for shuffleboard, marbles, horseshoes, handball, volleyball, and table tennis, as well as picnic areas and a "stage for dramatics."

 Lamar Porter Athletic Field opened to the public in 1937 at the corner of Seventh and Johnson streets where it eventually became home to Pewee League, Midget League, Little League, Pony League, American Legion, and semi-pro baseball teams.
 The Little Rock Doughboys were the only Legion team in town until they were replaced by an eight-team Legion league in 1954.

 The baseball sequence from the 1984 film A Soldier's Story was filmed at the historic field.